-Selection of the sampling parameters to be analyzed is based upon recommendations from the WDNR outlined in the Site Characterization Sampling for Contaminated Material Management Purposes, Proposed Building 414, Truax Field, March 9, 2020.
-Therefore, the sampling program for this site assessment will include analysis of soil and groundwater for volatile organic compounds (VOC) and perand polyfluoroalkyl substances (PFAS).
-Also, buildings materials will be inspected and select samples analyzed for asbestos and lead-bearing paint.
-Because activities and cleaning associated with aircraft may have generated dust containing chromium, wipe samples of building surfaces will also be analyzed for hexavalent chromium.
+Selection of the probe locations and sampling parameters to be analyzed for at the Sunshade site is based upon recommendations for previous investigations in the area as described by the WDNR in the Site Characterization Sampling for Contaminated Material Management Purposes memorandum dated April 2020.
+Therefore, the sampling program for this site assessment will include analysis of soil and groundwater for volatile organic compounds (VOC) and per- and polyfluoroalkyl substances (PFAS).
+Also, buildings materials at the Gun Shop-Building 420 will be inspected and select samples analyzed for asbestos and lead-bearing paint.